 In the state’s eye, a patient’s medical marijuana card allows that person to carry up to 2.5 ounces of usable cannabis and grow up to twelve plants.
 The card does not allow patients to smoke in public, share medicine, or grow in plain view of neighbors.

 Patients that need somebody else to grow and transport their cannabis should find a suitable caregiver.
 Caregivers can, but do not need to be patients themselves.
 They do, however, need to be registered with LARA.
 Caregivers can hold up to five patients’ plant rights.
 This means that a caregiver can grow and transport cannabis for up to five patients that have registered with that specific caregiver through LARA.

-Arbors Wellness only allows patients and caregivers to enter the building.
-If you need assistance with your cannabis, it is a good idea to register a close relation as your caregiver.
+Only patients and caregivers are able to make purchases of medical marijuana.
+If you need assistance with your cannabis, it’s a good idea to register a close relation as your caregiver.